 - Information regarding the irregularities may be brought to the attention of school authorities, regulatory agencies, or other entities, by other sources. - Additional information concerning a candidate may surface within the context of an investigation into an irregularity.

-Candidates are encouraged to report suspicious activity or observations of violations of the examination regulations to DTS at testsecurity@ada.org.
+Candidates are encouraged to report suspicious activity and observations of rules violations to DTS at testsecurity@ADA.org.